 CHALLENGING THE STATUS QUO

-The innovative design of the Ecoship was created by Oliver Design.
+The architectural and exterior design of the Ecoship were developed by Oliver Design.